ppy/osu-wiki/news/2023/2023-12-21-project-loved-december-2023.md

 [![](/wiki/shared/news/2023-12-21-project-loved-december-2023/772671.jpg)](https://osu.ppy.sh/community/forums/topics/1860170)

-[(K)NoW_NAME - Harvest (droplamp Remix)](https://osu.ppy.sh/beatmapsets/772671#taiko) by ::Macaroz::{ user=6205471 } and [Waribashi](https://osu.ppy.sh/users/2250574)\
+[(K)NoW_NAME - Harvest (droplamp Remix)](https://osu.ppy.sh/beatmapsets/772671#taiko) by ::Macaroz::{ user=6205471 } and ::Waribashi::{ user=2250574 }\
 260 BPM, 3:35 | 6.57★, 7.05★\
 *description written by ::ler1211::{ user=19901680 }*

-[Harvest (droplamp Remix)](https://osu.ppy.sh/beatmapsets/772671) is a collaboration mapset between two well-known mappers in the Loved section, ::Shallty::{ user=6205471 } and [Yuni](https://osu.ppy.sh/users/2250574) (now known as Macaroz and Waribashi respectively).
+[Harvest (droplamp Remix)](https://osu.ppy.sh/beatmapsets/772671) is a collaboration mapset between two well-known mappers in the Loved section, ::Shallty::{ user=6205471 } and ::Yuni::{ user=2250574 } (now known as Macaroz and Waribashi respectively).
 Featuring two difficulties made three years apart in 2018 and 2021, this mapset showcases the timeless mapping of these mappers who have created countless enjoyable beatmaps throughout the years.

 Both difficulties consist of 1/3 and 1/4 patterns that provide an interesting challenge at 260 BPM while maintaining great flow, attesting to the experience and effort of the mappers.
 While uncommon in the Ranked section, this mixed snapping is widely enjoyed by those familiar with Graveyard maps, and this mapset has gained significant popularity as a classic of this style.
 Let's take a trip down memory lane and give these nostalgic maps a try!